wp-plugins/simple-subscribe/readme.txt

 Simple Subscribe is the only bulletproof secure plugin, that is easy to use and developers friendly as well.
 It gives you the power to simply add subscription form to your Wordpress website, as a **widget**, **shortcode** or using php in your template codes.

-Subscription form can gather more than just e-mail address tho, you can select additional fields like name, location, age and interests.
+Subscription form can gather more than just e-mail address, you can select additional fields like name, location, age and interests.
 All the subscribers can be exported into **.csv**, **.xls**, **.tsv** or **.xml** format and used anywhere else, in fact, you can even select to export by criteria **active**, or **inactive** or simply **all**.

 Your subscribers have the option to unsubscribe in each e-mail digest they receive, or you can put unsubscription form on your website.
 As of now, all use HTML template,